 The contribution of workforce of China’s population between the age of 16-59 is 65.6%.
-Generally, people that visit formal workplace prefer to wear leather shoes.
-Now there has been growing emphasis on design and styles of the leather shoes.
+Generally, people that visit formal workplaces prefer to wear leather shoes.
+Now there has been growing emphasis on the design and styles of leather shoes.
 Male and female consumers have totally different ideas when it comes to buying shoes.
 Men tend to attach more importance to traditional designs with high preference to comfort, whereas women give more attention to fashion.
 Commonly, women tend to possess more shoes than men.

 China’s Sports, Outdoor, and Leisure Shoes Market

-Product-wise, multi-functional outdoor shoes are very popular among all age-groups in China, however there is a big market for performance-oriented hiking and walking shoes also.
+Product-wise, multi-functional outdoor shoes are very popular among all age groups in China, however there is a big market for performance-oriented hiking and walking shoes also.

 “Trendiness” and “comfort” are the two key selling points of leisure shoes.
 Consumers of leisure shoes are primarily aged between 18 and 45, ranging from students to office workers.
-Leisure shoes also have a brand value and individuality attached to it.
+Leisure shoes also have a brand value and individuality attached to them.
 This characteristic makes customers remain loyal to the brand.